 Counseling Services provides training for doctoral-level students completing their Predoctoral Internship or graduate students completing practicum requirements for their graduate program.
 Counseling Services is a training site within the Nebraska Internship Consortium in Professional Psychology (NICPP).
 The NICPP is an APA-approved internship program.
 More information regarding Predoctoral Internship and Graduate Level Practicum training is provided below.

 The training philosophy at Counseling Services follows the scientist x practitioner model.
-We are committed to a training philosophy which promotes ethical problem solving; evidence based assessment and intervention practices; access to supervision that facilitates reflective scientifically based practice; access to a diversity of clients; research activities and training a plan which provides experiential learning combined with other modes of education.
+We are committed to a training philosophy which promotes ethical problem solving; evidence based assessment and intervention practices; access to supervision that facilitates reflective scientifically based practice; access to a diversity of clients; research activities and training; a plan which provides experiential learning combined with other modes of education.
 We value a variety of theoretical orientations, and staff members utilize techniques from behavioral, dynamic, and developmental theory.